Is your dealership a procrastinator or an innovator?

 But where early adoption can be an expensive way to buy half-finished tech products in the consumer world, the business world is a very different place.
-What do you, as a consumer, get when you buy the very first generation of some new technology?
+What do you, a consumer, get when you buy the very first generation of some new technology?
 Usually, a very expensive paper weight (we’re looking at you, Palm Pilot).
 In the business world, however, your early investments get you a competitive edge.

-We’ve spoken before about all the different cautionary tales of digital versus analog – Netflix and Blockbuster, Amazon and basically everyone, etc. – so we’ll spare you the lecture.
+What early adoption means for businessesWe’ve spoken before about all the different cautionary tales of digital versus analog – Netflix and Blockbuster, Amazon and basically everyone, etc. – so we’ll spare you the lecture.
 Suffice to say that we all know what happens when traditional retailers dismiss the digital retail trend.
-And as we’ve already established, most dealers aren’t dismissing digital retail, merely procrastinating.
+Many dealerships still procrastinate on digital, though.

-The problem with procrastination is that the industry is evolving at a rapid pace.
+Why procrastination is a problemThe problem with procrastination is that the industry is evolving at a rapid pace.
 Younger generations of consumers in particular (who are already less likely to own a car) aren’t compelled by the same sensibilities as their forebearers.
 Things like brand loyalty and retailer relationships don’t hold as much influence over young consumers as the perception of innovation and brand differentiation.

-That benefit is a limited-time offer, though: once digital retailing is the norm among dealerships, new adopters don’t get extra credit for having a great omni-channel experience.
+Don't wait too long, thoughThat benefit is a limited-time offer, though: once digital retailing is truly the norm among dealerships, new adopters won’t get extra credit for having a great omni-channel experience.
 It will no longer be an added bonus or a unique selling feature, but a basic requirement of doing business.

 Look at the other kinds of places you shop, like apparel or electronics stores.
 You're not impressed by their online shopping platforms anymore, because it's a fundamental expectation these days (you can learn more about what's shaping automotive consumer expectations here).